We acknowledge the Gunaikurnai Nation as the traditional custodians of the land.

 Poets Walk Plant Guide

-It commenced with river research (Water Bug Blitz) and progressed to waterbug design.
-Community workshops were then held to construct the sculptures with basket making, eco printing and paper making.
-This culminated with a parade and celebration launch in May 2019.
+- 2018 Rejuvenation continued and art projects begun.
+It commenced with river research (Water Bug Blitz) and progressed to waterbug designed art.
+Community workshops were held to construct sculptures with basket making, eco printing and paper making.